The 17 Best Sci-Fi Movies on Netflix You Need to Watch

-Sci-fi movies are tough to find on Netflix -- particularly when it comes to the classics.
-That's why we've decided to create this list.
+Sci-fi movies are difficult to unearth on Netflix -- particularly when it comes to the classics.
+That's why we've created this list.

 We wanted to highlight a few hidden gems, like Synchronic, alongside established classics like Looper and Starship Troopers.
 There are also a few new movies in here like The Colony if you're looking for something you haven't seen before.